 To make this I first butterfly and quarter three skinless and boneless chicken breasts, then I sprinkle them with a light to moderate coating of the following (note the values for teaspoons used is an estimate):

-Weber Roasted Garlic and Herb Seasoning (about 1 and a half teaspoons, or just a bit more to cover)
+Weber Roasted Garlic and Herb Seasoning (1 1/2 teaspoons, or just a bit more to cover) - if you are not watching salt, use 2 teaspoons.

 Note that the Weber seasoning is not salt free, so that will add sodium (it has 90mg per 1/4 teaspoon).
 I estimate that I usually use less than 1 and a half teaspoons, with this chicken recipe (sometimes a bit more if needed to cover the chicken).
 This usually makes 4 servings so that should be low sodium, but you can adjust as needed for your diet requirement.
 Since there is only one seasoning in this recipe though (the Weber Garlic and Herb seasoning), it makes it a bit simper to control the total sodium.
 It does seem that a good deal of the sodium will end up in the sauce though, and I usually end up with extra sauce left over (so the sodium that is actually consumed will also depend on how much of the sauce is used per portion).

 To make the sauce, open one 4oz can of sliced mushrooms (about 400mg per can), drain it and dump it in the pot with the liquid left over from cooking the chicken.
 Then set the pot to saute (medium) to get it simmering.
-While waiting on that to happen, add 1 tablespoon of corn starch to a cup and mix it with a minimal amount of water and mix it.
-Once the liquid in the pot is simmering, add the cornstarch mix and stir it in.
+While waiting on that to happen, slow start to add 1 tablespoon of corn starch to a cup and mix it with a minimal amount of water until it is smooth with no clumps (the slower it is added the better).
+Once the liquid in the pot is simmering, add the some of the cornstarch mix and stir it in.
 If it does not thicken enough, repeat with more cornstarch till it is the desired thickness.
-Now give it a taste, noting that is is a low sodium recipe.
+This is the point where I give the sauce a taste, to see if it needs more of something, noting that is is a low sodium recipe.
 If it needs more salt just add some, or add some low sodium soy sauce to taste, and that's it The amount of salt added will of course change the amount of sodium in the dish.

 Sorry no pics, but this is just a quick and easy cole slaw I have made a couple times, adjusting each time to the way I like it.
 It's more of a guideline of what worked since you can easily adjust this to be more sweet, salty or vinegar-ey?